 Healthcare in prison

-- You may go into prison because you have committed a crime and been sentenced, or because you are waiting for a court hearing ('on remand')
+- You might go into prison because you have committed a crime and been sentenced for a crime, or because you are waiting for a court hearing ('on remand')

-- If you become too unwell to stay in prison, you could be transferred to hospital for specialist care under the Mental Health Act 1983.
+- If you are too unwell to stay in prison, you could be transferred to hospital for specialist care under the Mental Health Act 1983.

-- Most prisons offer 'listener schemes' which means that you could talk to someone if you need support.
+- Most prisons have 'Listeners'.
+You could talk to them if you need support.

-- It is important that you get ongoing support when you are released from prison.
-The prison should help with planning this for you.
+- It is important that you get support when you are released from prison.
+The prison should help with this.